DLR-AMR/t8code_JOSS/paper.md

 access to neighboring elements across parallel zones (ghost layer) is provided in a similar fashion.

+## An example application

+In the following section, we want to discuss the most important high-level operations implemented in t8code.
+For this, consider a 3D numerical solver application that traces a flow bubble moving around a rotating cylinder.
+The application runs in parallel and the mesh is dynamically adapted in (almost) every time step resolving the moving bubble with higher resolution than the surrounding domain.
+These perpetual mesh changes constantly require the flow state data to be interpolated from one adaption step to the next.
+A visualization of such a setup might look like \autoref{fig:curved_advection}.

+![Meshed region of fluid flow around a rotating cylinder.
+The green blob corresponds to a bubble that is transported within the moving fluid.
+The mesh is particularly refined along the boundary of the bubble.
+Colors encode the element's distance from the bubble.
+\label{fig:curved_advection}
+](pics/curved_hybrid.png)

+The standard way to implement such an application is to use the following high-level t8code operations: New, Adapt, Balance, Interpolate, Partition, Ghost, Iterate.
+This is also illustrated in the flowchart in
+\autoref{fig:flowchart}.
+Next, we give more details about the different
+operations:

+New
+: Construct a new, uniformly refined mesh from a coarse geometry mesh.
+This : mesh is already distributed across the parallel processes.
+This step is usually : only carried out once during the preprocessing phase.

+Adapt
+: Decide for each element whether to refine, coarsen, or pass according to the : results of a criterion provided by a custom adaption callback.

+Balance
+: Establishesa 2:1 balance condition, meaning that afterwards the refinement : levels of neighboring elements are either the same or differ by at most $\pm : 1$.
+Note, this operation only refines elements, never coarsens them.
+: Applications are free to decide whether they require the balance condition or : not.

+Interpolate
+: Interpolate data from one forest mesh to another.
+For each element that was : refined, coarsened or remained the same, an application provided callback is : executed deciding how to map the data onto the new mesh.

+Partition
+: Re-partition the mesh across all parallel processes, such that each process : has the same computational load (e.g. element count).
+Due to the SFC logic, : this operation is very efficient and may be carried out in each time step.

+Partition Data
+: Redistribute any user defined data from the original mesh to the : re-partitioned one.
+Input is an array with one entry for each element of the : original forest containing the application data, output is an array with one : entry for each element of the re-partitioned forest, containing the same data : (that may previously have been on a different process).

+Ghost
+: Compute a list of all ghost elements of the current process.
+Ghosts are : elements that are neighbors to elements of the process, but do not belong to : the process itself.

+Ghost exchange
+: Transfer application specific data across all ghost elements.
+Input is an : array of application data with one filled entry for each local element and one : unfilled entry for each ghost.
+On output the entries at the ghost elements will : be filled with the corresponding values from the neighbor processes.

+Iterate
+: Iterates through the mesh, providing face neighbor information for each : element passed as an argument to the callback.
+In our example application, it : is used to carry out the advection step of the bubble.

+Search
+: May be used additionally for extra tasks, such as searching for particles, or : identifying flow features.
+It hierarchically iterates through the mesh and : executes a callback function on all elements that match a given criterion.
+: Leveraging the SFC tree logic, \texttt{Search} omits large chunks of the mesh : if they do not match the criterion.
+Hence, it does not necessarily inspect each : individual element and therefore performs much faster than a linear : search [@holke_optimized_2021; @BursteddeSearch20].

+![Flowchart of a typical simulation code which interacts with \tetcode.
+Information about the different operations can be found in the text.
+\label{fig:flowchart}
+](pics/curved_hybrid.png)

 # Modularity \& Extensibility

 A distinct feature of t8code compared to similar AMR libraries is its high